NDDC sends key officials on mandatory leave as forensic audit begins – The Sun Nigeria

 Odili said the action was based on the advice of the Lead Consultant on the forensic audit exercise, that had since been approved by the Interim Mandatory Committee in NDDC.

-According to him, the mandatory leave of the affected personnel takes immediate effect as they have been notified.
-(NAN)
+He said the mandatory leave of the affected personnel takes immediate effect as they have been notified.

 Leave a Reply